Practice of Sustainable Agriculture: Fall

 This is the third quarter of a spring-summer-fall program.

-Do you want to produce food for yourself, your family and other families in your community?
-What does it take to grow food and feed yourself and others every day throughout the year?
-This three-quarter program (spring, summer and fall quarters) will explore the details of sustainable food production systems using three primary measures of sustainability: economic, environmental and social justice.
-While our primary focus will be on small-scale organic production, we will examine a variety of production systems.
-Our focus will be on the scientific knowledge, critical thinking and observation skills needed to grow food using ecologically informed methods, along with the management and business skills appropriate for small-scale production.
+This three-quarter program (spring, summer and fall quarters) will explore the details of sustainable food production systems using the underlying sciences as a framework.
+Due to the interdisciplinary nature of agriculture, the various topical threads (botany, soils, horticulture, business etc.) will be presented throughout all three quarters, and while our primary focus will be on small-scale organic production, we will examine a variety of production systems.
+Our focus will be on the scientific underpinning and practical applications critical for growing food using ecologically informed methods, along with the management and business skills appropriate for small-scale production.

-We will be studying and working on the Evergreen Organic Farm through an entire growing season, seed propagation to harvest.
-The farm includes a small-scale direct market stand and CSA as well as a variety of other demonstration areas.
+We will be studying and working on the Evergreen Organic Farm through an entire growing season, from starting seed to the sale of farm products.
+The farm includes an on-campus market stand and CSA as well as a variety of other demonstration areas.
 All students will work on the farm every week to gain practical experiential learning.
 This program is rigorous both physically and academically and requires a willingness to work outside in adverse weather on a schedule determined by the needs of crops and animals raised on the farm.

-During spring quarter, we will focus on soil science, nutrient management and crop botany.
-Additional topics will include introduction to animal husbandry, annual and perennial plant propagation, season extension, and the principles and practice of composting.
+During spring quarter, we will focus on soil science, nutrient management, and crop botany.
+Additional topics may include introduction to animal husbandry, annual and perennial plant propagation, season extension, and the principles and practice of composting.
 In summer, the main topics will be disease and pest management, which include entomology, plant pathology and weed biology.
-In addition, water management, irrigation system design, maximizing market and value-added opportunities and regulatory issues will also be covered.
-Fall quarter's focus will be on production and business planning, crop physiology, storage techniques and cover crops.
+Water management, irrigation system design, maximizing market and value-added opportunities and regulatory issues will also be covered.
+Fall quarter's focus will be on farm and business planning, crop physiology, storage techniques and cover crops.